Civil Union Dissolution

 The case was remanded to the trial court for reallocation of the civil union estate consistent with the Appellate Court’s opinion.

-Megan McCarthy Hayes is an associate at Katz & Stefani.
+Megan McCarthy Hayes is an associate at Family Law Firm in chicago Katz & Stefani.